 Aggravated sexual assault and sexual assault are two distinct offenses in Texas.
-Aggravated sexual assault is generally the equivalent of what many other states may call rape.
+Attorney Letty Martinez discusses the difference in this short video.

 What is sexual assault?

 Generally speaking, sexual assault involves allegations of specific sexual acts against another person without their consent.
 In adult cases, a sexual assault can become aggravated, which means it bumps the punishment up from 2 to 20 years in prison to 5 to 99 years or life in prison.

 What is aggravated sexual assault?

 In order to get a sexual assault bumped up to an aggravated sexual assault, there has to be an aggravating factor present.
 There are a number of things that can make it aggravated.

 For example, if there is a deadly weapon used; if there is serious bodily injury caused; if there is an attempt to cause the death of the individual; if the victim is disabled or elderly, meaning that they’re 65 years or older; if the victim is placed in fear of a threat of death, serious bodily injury.
 Trafficking or kidnapping can also make it aggravated.
 If there are two or more people that act together to sexually assault one victim, that’s another aggravating factor.
 If there are certain types of date rape drugs used, that can make it aggravated.